lb0o/website/content/en/docs/getting-started/first-deployment.md

 {{% /tab %}}
 {{< /tabs >}}

-### 1.3 Existing cluster or other Kubernetes distributions
+### Existing cluster or other Kubernetes distributions

+For a first tutorial run, it's strongly recommended to install Cozystack on bare metal.
+However, Cozystack can also be installed in other ways, including on top of a provided managed Kubernetes cluster.

 If you bootstrap your Talos cluster in your own way, or use a different Kubernetes distribution, make sure to apply all settings from the guides above.